peetal/peetali/content/post/precomputed_kernel/index.md

 $$ \alpha = (X^TX + \lambda I)^{-1}y = (G + \lambda I)^{-1}y $$

 ### 5.2 Think about the dual optimization problem in SVC
 Indeed the equation is much more complex when it comes to SVC.
 However, from 5.1, intuitively we can see that the solution of $\alpha$ can be written as a function of the Gram matrix G, which is $X^TX$.
-I believe the time complexity of sklearn implementation of $svm.svc(kernel = 'linear')$ would be $O(l^2n)$ with $l being the number of sample and n being the number of features becuase svm.SVC allows more complicated kernels, while linear kernel could be an special case.
+I believe the time complexity of sklearn implementation of svm.svc(kernel = 'linear') would be $O(l^2n)$ with $l$ being the number of sample and n being the number of features becuase svm.SVC allows more complicated kernels, while linear kernel could be an special case.
 With precomputed gram matrix, the time complexity now is bounded by $O(l^3)$.
 Because $l \ll n$, the precomputed linear kernel is much faster. <br>

 As my understanding in math grows (casue now obviously i suck), I will update this post with more concrete equations and interpretations.